 FIA_UAU.7.1 The TSF shall provide only obscured feedback to the administrative user while the authentication is in progress at the local console.

-“Obscured feedback” implies the TSF does not produce a visible display of any authentication data entered by a user (such as the echoing of a password), although an obscured indication of progress may be provided (such as an asterisk for each character).
+‘Obscured feedback’ implies the TSF does not produce a visible display of any authentication data entered by a user (such as the echoing of a password), although an obscured indication of progress may be provided (such as an asterisk for each character).
 It also implies that the TSF does not return any information during the authentication process to the user that may provide any indication of the authentication data.

 Security Management (FMT)

-Management functions required in this section describe required capabilities to support a Security Administrator role and basic set of security management functions dealing with management of configurable aspects included in other SFRs (FMT_SMF.1), general management of TSF data (FMT_MTD.1/CoreData), and enabling TOE updates (FMT_MOF.1/ManualUpdate).
+Management functions required in this section describe required capabilities to support a Security Administrator role and basic set of security management functions dealing with management of configurable aspects included in other SFRs (FMT_SMF.1), general management of TSF data (FMT_MTD.1/CoreData) and enabling TOE updates (FMT_MOF.1/ManualUpdate).

 For distributed TOEs security management of TOE components could be realized for every TOE component directly or through other TOE components.
 The TSS shall describe which management SFRs and management functions apply to each TOE component (applies only to distributed TOEs).